galra/PiContFracs/readme.md

 ### Code structure

-The code is made up of these files (some of the names aren't very indicative, as these are results of an ongoing process...):
+The code is made up of these files (some of the names may not be very indicative, as these are results of an ongoing process...):
 * main - this file is combining everything together, you should begin with it to understand more or less what's going on.
 * configfile - loads and parses the configuration file
 * latex - generates a latex file for the results
-* gen_real_consts - this module holds all the constants we're dealing with (pi, e etc).
+* gen_consts - this module holds all the constants we're dealing with (pi, e etc).
 * enum_params - does all the enumeration.
 Creates the hashtable, then looking for LHS matches (AKA clicks)
-* basic_enum_params - generates the parameters for the LHS and RHS which to be treated later as a polynomial coefficients (usually).
+* enum_poly_params - generates the parameters for the polynomials, either for the RHS's a,b or for the LHS rationl function polynomials.
+Several types of polynomials enumeration that were found to be useful in different cases are supported,  such as "regular": a_0+a_1*x+...+a_n*x^n, "indexed": a_0*x^n+a_1*(x+1)^n+...+a_n*(x+n)^n etc.
 * cont_fracs - generates continued fractions.
-    * basic_algo - a more basic class which the ContFrac inherits from, for the case we'll have other similar objects for the RHS in the future. a "virtual class".
+    * basic_representation_types - a more basic class which the ContFrac inherits from, for the case we'll have other similar objects for the RHS in the future. a "virtual class".
 * decimal_hashtable - implements the customized hashtable for our purposes
-* postprocfuncs - contains all the function that we apply on the continued fraction before saving the results to
+* postprocfuncs - contains all the function that we apply on the continued fraction before saving the results to the hashtable.
 * lhs_evaluators - the LHS function is a rational function? ulcd?
 Maybe we want something else?
 This file implements these functions.
 As long as the interface is standard, any function can be implemented here and be used (almost) natively by the rest of the code.
 "Almost" because the class type should be defined by name, and added to the configfile to be supported and parsed correctly. the hashtable
+* utils - a few utilities that aren't specific to any of the above files, such as a time measuring class (similar to matlab's tic toc), gcd implemenation (for types that don't have built-in gcd implemenation), substitution in polynomials etc.
+* tests directory - contains tests to many of the methods.
+They are written for pytest and can be ran (for example) by: py.test -l -v <test_file>

 ### Other

 * You can ignore for now from: run_distributed_configs, join_hashtables, distribute_params.
 These are patchy (yet working) approaches to distribution and parallelization.
-* The rest of the fields are mostly legacy and are likely to be oudated and not to support the current files formats etc.
+* process_and_compare - a legacy file.
+If one needs to convert csv to pdfs, load old results from a csv to ContFrac objects etc, updating this file may be more effortless.